top of page

 Photogrammetry is the science of making reliable measurements by the use of photographs and especially aerial photographs.

 Photogrammetry has been around for centuries.
-In 1492 Leonardo da Vinci began working with perspectives and central projections with his invention of the Magic Lantern.
-Although there is no evidence of an actual working model, principles of perspective and projective geometry formed the basis from which photogrammetric theory is developed.
-Many believe that the Magic Lantern could actually date back to the early Greeks.
-In 1883 R. Sturms and Guido Hauck developed the mathematical principles of a perspective image using space resection to find a point in space from which a picture is made.
-Over the next couple of centuries many advancements were made in this science.
+In 1492, Leonardo da Vinci began working with perspectives and central projections with his invention of the Magic Lantern.
+Although there is no evidence of an actual working model, principles of perspective and projective geometry formed the basis from which photogrammetric theory was developed.
+Many believe the Magic Lantern could date back to the early Greeks.
+In 1883, R. Sturms and Guido Hauck developed the mathematical principles of a perspective image using space resection to find a point in space from which a picture is made.
+Over the next couple of centuries, many advancements were made in this science.
 One of the pioneers of modern photogrammetry was Gilbert Louis Hobrough.
-Hobrough developed an airborne profile recorder that used radar to measure the range from an aircraft to the ground with about one foot accuracy.
+Hobrough developed an airborne profile recorder that used radar to measure the range from an aircraft to the ground with about one-foot accuracy.
 Hobrough also developed a reference barometer with the same comparable accuracy.
-In 1967 he developed the Gestalt Photo Mapper.
+In 1967, he developed the Gestalt Photo Mapper.
 This automated orthographic system utilized stereo imagery.
-It consisted of a printer, a scanner, correlator and computer system, and an input/output device.
+It consisted of a printer, a scanner, a correlator and computer system, and an input/output device.
 This would lead to him playing a vital role in the development of digital photogrammetry that we know today.

 How exactly does photogrammetry work?